craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Classes/Custom Class - Alchemist.md

 At 15th level, your Mobile Laboratory grants you the following additional effects;

-- When you spending an Alchemical Component to regain Reagent Points, you gain twice the number of Reagent Points.
+- When you spend an Alchemical Component to regain Reagent Points, you gain twice the number of Reagent Points.
+- While your Laboratory is accessible, when you finish a long rest, you may choose an Alchemical Component that you own.
+You gain another unit of that Component.

 ### Extra Attack
 At 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.